 Motions are e-filed and appear on the court’s filing queue; court should be provided a courtesy copy of any civil or criminal motion, or any response thereto, more than 20 pages in length; parties are reminded to timely file and respond to all motions in accordance with the criminal, civil and local rules.

 Motion for default judgment

-May be filed after service has been perfected and defendant has failed to answer or otherwise appear; plaintiff is to serve the motion on defendant, and provide the court with sworn proof of damages and proposed default judgment entry.
+May be filed after service has been perfected and defendant has failed to answer or otherwise appear; plaintiff is to serve the motion on defendant, and provide the court with an original affidavit of damages and proposed default judgment entry.

-Parties are encouraged to work amicably and professionally to complete discovery; in the event a discovery dispute arises, parties are should contact the staff attorney or bailiff to seek guidance from the court or may file a motion.
+Parties are encouraged to work amicably and professionally to complete discovery; in the event a discovery dispute arises, parties may contact the staff attorney or bailiff to seek guidance from the court or may file a motion.

 At an appropriate time during the pendency of the case, the court may schedule a settlement conference to explore the possibility of early resolution; all parties with full settlement authority are required to be present unless, with prior court approval, are permitted to appear by phone.